apache/druid/docs/tutorials/tutorial-rollup.md

 For this tutorial, you should have Druid downloaded as described in the [single-machine quickstart](index.md) and have it running on your local machine.
 The examples in the tutorial use the [multi-stage query](../multi-stage-query/index.md) (MSQ) task engine to execute SQL statements.

-It is helpful to have finished [Load a file](../tutorials/tutorial-batch.md) and [Query data](../tutorials/tutorial-query.md) tutorials.
+Before proceeding, it's recommended to complete the tutorials to [Load a file](../tutorials/tutorial-batch.md) and [Query data](../tutorials/tutorial-query.md).

 ## Example data